tc39/proposal-defer-import-eval/README.md

 In this way, a deferred module evaluation import acts as a new top-level execution node in the execution graph, just like a dynamic import does, except executing synchronously.

+There are possible extensions under consideration, such as deferred re-exports, but they are not included in the current version of the proposal.

 ### Top-level await